 We can never know when a disaster may come.
 Still, in times like this, healthcare providers can leverage social media networks such as Twitter, Facebook, Google+, and the likes to provide real-time updates for those directly affected by the crisis and those who are watching from afar and would like to help.

 You may remember the November Fort Hood shooting attack five years ago, which fatally shot 13 people and left 30 others injured.
 Steven Wildman of Scott & White Healthcare, one of the hospitals that treated and cared for Fort Hood victims, utilized the microblogging site, Twitter, to provide up-to-minute news to the public.
 With Twitter’s availability, Wildman could provide updates on emergency room access and hospital operation status and re-tweeted information from Red Cross, and communicate with reporters.

 Train Medical Personnel

 More and more hospitals and health providers are beginning to recognize the potential impact of utilizing and leveraging social media channels from Facebook, Twitter even to YouTube to complement training efforts.

 For example, the social media manager of Mayo Clinic, Lee Aase, incorporated social media into a training presentation he prepared for local chapters of the American Heart Association.
 During his production, Lee Aase utilized Twitter to encourage participants to contribute and join in the discussion using the #AHAchat hashtag.

 Tweet Live Procedures

-With the use of social media channels, healthcare has opened up an area only available to selected few which is the operating room.
+With the use of social media channels, healthcare has opened up an area only available to a selected few: the operating room.
 Tweet a live procedure done by Henry Ford Hospital created a buzz last February.
-Doctors, medical students, and curious non-medical personnel along with surgeons made use of Twitter to give short updates on the kidney surgery to remove a cancerous tumor.
+Doctors, medical students, and curious non-medical personnel, along with surgeons, used Twitter to give short updates on kidney surgery to remove a cancerous tumor.